 The school district must give written notice of the decision to remove the student AND describe the procedural protections available.
 Notice must be given no later than the date that the decision to remove the student is made.
 The law says that the written notice must be given to parents of the disciplined student.
 Even though they are not always "parents," caregivers can ask that schools contact them in the event that a discipline issue arises.
-See 20 U.S.C. § 1415(k)(1)(H) in Appendix A and WAC 392-172A-05145(8) in Appendix C.
+See 20 U.S.C. § 1415(k)(1)(H) and WAC 392-172A-05150.